Tag Archive | how to propagate plants

 Bonsai are the ultimate in meticulous care, incredible beauty, and sometimes astonishing age.
 Many large botanical gardens have collections that truly are worth visiting.
 Specimens can be several hundred years old and grow in pots only a couple of inches deep.
 Or they might be trained on a carefully chosen slab of rock.

 Plants trained as bonsai usually are woody perennials, either deciduous or evergreen shrubs and trees.
 Successful bonsai require very specific care in trimming, root pruning, watering, and fertilizing according to seasonal cycles.
-Most important is the degree of artistry that contributes to a credible bonsai, one that expresses the appearance of an exquisitely aged specimen.
+Most important is the degree of artistry that contributes to credibility, expressing the appearance of an exquisitely aged specimen.

 Bonsai exemplify the resilience of plants, considering the means by which they’re maintained over decades or centuries.
-Each specimen requires a tailored set of precise horticultural skills to keep it healthy.
+Each specimen requires a tailored set of precise horticultural skills to keep it alive and healthy.

 (No, that’s not my plant in the photo, but this style of gardening deserves a mention.)